dpierrot/co2sys_xl/README.txt

 	   .
 See changes made to version 2.3 dated on 12/14/2016 and before, as well as those made to Special version 2.1 (12/14/2016) (called v2.4 on GitHub)
                . found numvar misspelled as “numbar”.
 Doesn’t seem to create issue.
 Fixed anyway (05/13/2019)

+        Version 3.0 (15 June 2019): CO2sys_v3.0.xls - based on Special v2.3

+             .
+Updated the info about the macro and the NH4-H2S constants (06/07/2019) .
+Suppressed screen updating when selecting cells on INFO and INPUT sheets (06/07/2019) .
+Bug fix: affected calculation of KF of 'Perez and Fraga, 1987' (lnKF was spelled InKF instead- first letter was an upper case “i” instead of an “L”).(07/18/2019)
+	 .
+Added Peng’s correction of TA for  case of input TA, Carbonate.(07/18/2019) . pH Scale and Constants used (column R in DATA sheet) are refreshed when activating the DATA sheet.
+(02/05/2021)